fujaba/fulibFx/README.md

 ## 📦 Other Data structures
 The framework provides a few data structures that can be used to simplify the creation of JavaFX applications.

-### TriConsumer
-A TriConsumer is a functional interface that takes three arguments and returns nothing (like a Consumer).
-It can be used to define actions that take three arguments.
-The framework uses TriConsumers for the Modals.

 ### Duplicator
 A Duplicator is a functional interface that takes an object and returns a duplicate of the object.
 It can be used to create copies of Objects such as JavaFX nodes.
 The framework used Duplicators for the For-Loops.